rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 -Circles are being drawn, but don't stay on the screen!
 Update: Discovered ofSetBackground(false) but still didn't work.
 Update: I believe I have discovered a real bug with OpenFrameworks.
 The setBackroundAuto shows a darkened screen with everything blacked out if you're displaying a fullscreen window.
 I have fixed this problem by displaying a 1000x1000 window.
 Update: My code moderator has told me I can use OF_GAME_MODE, but is still glitchy.
+However, I can still re-size the window to fllscreen and the game works perfectly fine.

 -I couldn't find anything available to dynamically center font.
 Personally, I like the text in the top left anyways.

+-I found it useful to put the if-conditionals to check if the game has or has not started/ended and return, so that the rest of the code is not indented.
+Ex:
+if (bad) {
+	return;
+}
+//rest of code

+instead of:

+if (not bad) {
+	//rest of code
+}

+-My friend who actually does game dev. told me to consider adding sond to my game, since that avoids awkward sildence.
+I think I will put sounds when a bubble comes up on the screen and when you pop the bubbles.